Washington (CNN) -- The House ethics committee released a report Monday detailing three counts against Rep. Maxine Waters, D-California.

-The 71-year-old Waters has been pushing the ethics panel to set a trial date before the midterm elections in November.
-But she told Martin Tuesday she doesn't expect that request to be granted.
+The 71-year-old Waters said Friday that she is pushing the ethics panel to set a trial date before the midterm elections in November.

 OneUnited Bank ultimately received $12 million in bailout funds.